6 skills you gained in the job search that apply to your new role

 Another skill you’ll have aced is the power of preparation.
 People who are unprepared rarely land a job.
 As job-search books and articles will tell you, success comes with preparation—prepping your elevator pitch, your networking scripts, your answers to questions, and even salary negotiation scripts.
 This directly applies to your new role, as well.
 You’ll discover that preparing your meeting “scripts” is a must, as is prepping to update your boss, or crushing a big presentation.

-Sure, you won’t deliver it verbatim, but writing notes in advance ensures you’ll have the shape of what you want to say in your mind.
-And you won’t be one of those people who begin meanders and wastes everyone’s time.
+Sure, you won’t deliver your script verbatim, but writing notes in advance ensures you’ll have the shape of what you want to say in your mind.
+And you won’t be one of those people who meanders and wastes everyone’s time.
 Being prepared helps you project a level of confidence that will show everyone the strength of your thinking and why they should believe in you.

 5. Standout qualities